-WhatsApp marketing assistant
+WhatsApp marketing KPIs: 4 metrics

 Is your WhatsApp channel performing well?
 How can you tell?
 While marketing key performance indicators (KPIs) for email and social media are well known, WhatsApp marketing KPIs are a little less understood.